 While visitors might hope to see and hear the Dalai Lama, the likelihood of an individual audience is slim.
 Even getting his attention via a note, letter or email is all-but impossible given the necessary protection afforded him.
 Fortunately Junelle already had a personal connection, having been his host on earlier high profile visits to Aotearoa.

 “I’d spent a lot of time with him before this conversation came up, and been on tour with him in NZ.
 On those occasions I was officially hosting him and his entourage, but he would be my priority.
-He has two close monks he tours with and I would work along with them – I have a strong connection with them, also the Dalai Lamas’ younger brother his brother is one of my teachers.”
+He has two close monks he tours with and I would work along with them – I have a strong connection with them, also the Dalai Lamas’ younger brother is one of my teachers.”

 When the Dalai Lama does tour here in NZ a small team of volunteers help out.
 Her hosting days would start about 4am and last until late evening with the wider entourage, the role, she admits with a delightful giggle, almost boiling down to ensuring that he has food and drink when needed.

 “The moment he steps out of his door it’s formal and full on.
 He doesn’t have the luxury of eating, drinking and having a break when he wants to, he’s surrounded constantly.
 So at every venue we go to I would need to be able to provide him with those necessary moments of privacy, and always carry a thermos of hot water for him to drink!”